c-w/github-data-challenge-2014/ReadMe.md

 Token](https://help.github.com/articles/creating-an-access-token-for-command-line-use)
 and copy it into a file named *oauth.txt* in the top-level directory of this repository.
-Then, have a peek around the scripts in the *hog/* directory (no, nothing to do with pigs - that's short for "Humans of GitHub", you silly).
+Then, have a peek around the scripts in the *hog/* directory (no, nothing to do with pigs - that's short for "Humans of GitHub," you silly).
 There are some configuration options at the top of each script that you'll want to review and adapt if you deem it necessary.